Myolnir/Cats_and_Dogs_Flask-app/README.md

 # flask-app

-Base app for python flask framework and docker image
+Demo flask app that exposes random images from dogs and cats:

+It exposes three endpoints:

+"/" -> shows random gifs from dogs and cats
+"/dogs" -> shows random gifs from dogs
-Currently it only shows a random cats image.
-Who doesn't like cats?
+"/cats" -> shows random gifs from cats